techidaily/site-youtube-zero/source/_posts/024s-blueprint-for-effortless-youtube-video-posting-on-fb.md

 Now, scroll down and click on the “Post” tab.
 You can also add a message to your post.
 Just place a cursor after the video URL and hit the “Enter” key on your keyboard.
 Finally, scroll down and hit the “Post” tab to make your video public on Facebook.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Extra Tip: Facebook Video Tips for more Views and Shares

 You have to play your cards well when it comes to posting and sharing your videos on Facebook.
 These tips are all you need.